 Operations.
 The canopies included in the proposed project could create new sources of light and glare by placing additional lighting in the project site and due to the stainless steel components included in the canopies.
 However, indoor lighting and outdoor lighting fixtures would be designed in accordance with specifications outlined in BART Facilities Standards (BFS) Section 26 50 00, which would ensure new lighting sources are consistent with other BART facilities and appropriate for the project site's urban setting.
-Lighting to be installed with the canopies would also be coordinated with the City of San Francisco Better Market Street project to the extent feasible.
+Lighting to be installed with the canopies would also be coordinated with the City of San Francisco Better Market Street pProject to the extent feasible.
 The stainless steel components would be treated prior to construction to minimize glare.

 The glass walls of the canopies could also be a source of glare during the daytime; however, the canopies will not be constructed using reflective glass because one of the objectives of the canopies is to promote a pedestrian friendly public realm.
 Reflective glass that could create glare would not be consistent with this objective.
-Therefore, effects related to light and glare would not be substantial and impacts would be less than significant.